In Hope Stories

 “Social media is also a useful tool for reaching out to other patients.
 As a member of support groups, I find comfort in speaking to people who can relate to what I’m going through and that makes me feel less isolated.”

 It took a long time to get my brain tumour diagnosis.
-Having suffered from dull continuous pain in my knees and lower legs, it was frustrating to be told by a number of doctors over a year and a half that my symptoms were merely a consequence of working
+Having suffered from dull continuous pain in my knees and lower legs, it was frustrating to be told by a number of doctors over a year and a half that my symptoms were merely a consequence of working late and long hours as a barmaid.

 I had 30 sessions of radiotherapy over six weeks and once that finished, I needed routine scans.
 I coped well during treatment but emotionally everything took its toll afterwards.
 Physically, I was very tired and was wheelchair bound.
 The steroid medication really affected my sleep.

-I hope that by sharing my story I help to raise awareness of brain tumours.
-Though my tumour is low-grade, it’s had a huge impact on my life and while I might look fit and well, I’m living with an invisible illness which means I cannot life my life to the full.
+“I hope that by sharing my story I help to raise awareness of brain tumours.
+Though my tumour is low-grade, it’s had a huge impact on my life and while I might look fit and well, I’m living with an invisible illness which means I cannot live my life to the full.”

 Brain tumours are indiscriminate; they can affect anyone at any age.
-What’s more, they kill more children and adults under the age of 40 than any other cancer... yet historically just 1% of the national spend on cancer research has been allocated to this devastating disease.
+What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.

 Brain Tumour Research is determined to change this.

-If you have been inspired by Melissa’s story, you may like to make a donation via www.braintumourresearch.org/donation/donate-now or leave a gift in your will via www.braintumourresearch.org/legacy
+If you have been inspired by Melissa’s story, you may like to make a donation via www.braintumourresearch.org/donate or leave a gift in your will via www.braintumourresearch.org/legacy

 Together we will find a cure.